MichaelVasile/ritcovid/README.md

 # RIT COVID-19 Tracker Discord Bot

-RITCOVID is a Python-based Discord bot that uses the BeautifulSoup 4 API to scrape data from RIT's COVID-19 Dashboard.
+The RIT COVID-19 Tracker is a Python-based Discord bot that uses the [BeautifulSoup library](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) to scrape data from [RIT's COVID-19 Dashboard](https://rit.edu/ready/dashboard).

 ## What can it do?